ansible/galaxy-dev/README.md

 - Galaxy admin site URL: http://localhost:5001/admin/
 - Pulp API URL: http://localhost:5002/

+## Running the UI Locally

-For instructions on setting up and running the Automation Hub frontend, visit the [ansible-hub-ui project](https://github.com/ansible/ansible-hub-ui).
+For instructions on how to add the Automation Hub UI to your local environment, visit the [ansible-hub-ui frontend project](https://github.com/ansible/ansible-hub-ui).